rsms/move/README.md

 # Move

-Move is a flavor (and a superset) of JavaScript improving in the following ways:
+Move is a simple but powerful programming language which can run on most computers (anywhere there's a >=ES3 JavaScript runtime).
+When compared to JavaScript, Move has the following key features:

 - **Simpler.** E.g. there's only one way to declare functions, no need for `var` declarations, only a single type of equality operators and no need for terminating statements with semicolons.